dexy/dexy/README.md

 Dexy's source code is available from http://github.com/dexy/dexy

-The 'master' branch contains the most recent release of Dexy.
+The 'stable' branch contains the most recent release of Dexy.
 The 'develop' branch contains the most recent development version of Dexy.

-Dexy is tested on Python 2.6-Python 2.7.
+From version 1.1 and up, Dexy will only run under Python 3.
+(However Dexy can be used to document almost any programming language.)

 ## Tests